Hierarchical Kendall copulas: Properties and inference: Application

-\end{itemize} In summary, none of the hypotheses of independence and (un)conditional coverage can consistently be rejected for any of the VaR levels and for any of the models---except for the multivariate independence copula as expected.
-The weak lack of conditional coverage at the 90\% level as detected by the mixed Kupiec test of \citeN{Haas2001} is not supported by the other tests.
+\end{itemize} In summary, none of the hypotheses of independence and (un)conditional coverage can consistently be rejected for any of the VaR levels and for any of the models---except for the multivariate independence copula, as expected.
+The weak lack of conditional coverage at the 90\% level, as detected by the mixed Kupiec test of \citeN{Haas2001}, is not supported by the other tests.

-This shows that hierarchical Kendall copulas are as good as the common Gaussian and Student-t copulas when it comes to out-of-sample validation.
-In contrast to these models, the hierarchical Kendall copulas are however much more parsimonious and have straightforward interpretation in terms of sectorial dependence.
-In particular, the hierarchical Kendall copula with Frank cluster copulas is very parsimonious and allows for closed-form calculations and very efficient simulations due to its Archimedean clusters.
+This shows that hierarchical Kendall copulas are as good as the common Gaussian and Student's t copulas and also as the more flexible pair copula constructions when it comes to out-of-sample validation.
+In particular, the hierarchical Kendall copula with Frank cluster copulas, which we consider here, is very parsimonious and allows for closed-form calculations and very efficient simulations due to its Archimedean clusters.
+In contrast to elliptical and vine copulas, it is also directly interpretable in terms of within- and between-sector dependence.